1up-lab/OneupUploaderBundle/Resources/doc/custom_logic.md

 </script>
 ```

-As you can see, we extended the `request` part of the Fine Uploader by adding a `params` section.
+As you can see, we extended the `request` part of the FineUploader by adding a `params` section.
 These variables are accessible through the request object in the EventHander.

 ```php
 public function onUpload(PostPersistEvent $event)